openstack/diskimage-builder/diskimage_builder/elements/rhel-common/README.rst

 comma (No spaces).
 Each of the repositories in this string are enabled through subscription manager.
 Once you've attached a subscription, you can find available repositories by running subscription-manager repos --list.
+No base repos will be added when REG_REPOS is set, so these must be included in REG_REPOS.

 #### REG\_SERVER\_URL
 Gives the hostname of the subscription service to use.
 The default is